- iOS 11.0+

 mars to get a predicted price and display the result in the app’s UI.

-Building and Running a Core ML App
+Build and Run a Core ML App

 Xcode compiles the Core ML model into a resource that’s been optimized to run on a device.
 This optimized representation of the model is included in your app bundle and is what’s used to make predictions while the app is running on a device.